Top real estate automation tactics and strategies in 2026

 Common pitfalls to avoid:

-- Two systems sending messages to the same lead, creating double texts and instant opt-outs
+- Two systems messaging the same lead, creating double texts and instant opt-outs

 - No shared naming conventions for tags and stages, making reporting useless